 - 7 Links

-- Software works, allowing arbitrary bitmap graphics to be sent over WiFi.
-The sign can show 4-bit gradients in both red and green, essentially it now has 8-bit colors instead of 2-bit.
+- The sign can show 4-bit gradients in both red and green, blue is ignored.

 Found a moving LED sign on the revspace free stuff table.

 - 80 pixels in about 613 mm wide

 - case is about 675 mm x 109 mm